-Village East Gifted (VEG), celebrating its "13th Year of Academic Excellence", offers a highly-creative, academically-rigorous curriculum, in all academic subjects, for gifted students ages 2-15.
-Weekly classes are held during the day (ages 2-5), after school (grades K-10) and on the weekends (grades 2-10) between September and June.
-Summer STREAM (Science , Technology, Research, Engineering, Art, Mathematics) Workshops are offered during the day and evenings in June, July and August.
+Village East Gifted (VEG), celebrating its "15th Year of Academic Excellence", offers a highly-creative, academically-rigorous curriculum, in all academic subjects, for gifted students ages 2-15.
+Weekly in-person and Zoom classes are held simultaneously during the day (ages 2-5), after school (grades K-10) and on the weekends (grades 2-10) between September and June.
+Summer STREAM (Science, Technology, Research, Engineering, Art, Mathematics) Workshops, in-person and Zoom, are offered during the day and evenings in June, July and August.

 - To captivate its students by academically and creatively challenging them and providing a unique and stimulating learning environment

 - To present curriculum in all subject areas to "spark" new interests or uncover hidden talents

 - To ensure that students, even after years in the program, never encounter the same curriculum twice.